epogrebnyak/abacus/README.md

 ```
 and that [the profit earned by the business increases capital](https://www.open.edu/openlearn/mod/oucontent/view.php?id=31735&printable=1).

-In short an accounting system keeps track of the equation `(1)` during accounting period
+In short an accounting system keeps track of the equation `(1)` whithin the accounting period
-and produces `(2)` and `(3)` at accounting period end.
+and produces equations `(2)` and `(3)` at accounting period end.

-I'm writing `abacus` code with this concept in mind until I hit some block that makes me revise this view.
+I'm writing `abacus` code with this rather simple concept in mind until I hit some block that makes me revise it.

 ## Try it